rajk84/raj.github.io/README.md

-# raj.github.io
+# Rajkumar Rajendran
-Rajkumar Rajendran's Github site
+Welcome to Rajkumar Rajendran's Github site.
+I started this to share my learnings along the way with the community.
+Thank you for visiting.